-Reporting and Message Trace
+Reporting and message trace

 Microsoft Exchange Online Protection (EOP) offers many different reports that can help you determine the overall status and health of your organization.
-Some reports are available in the Microsoft Office 365 admin center, while others are available in the Exchange admin center (EAC).
+Some reports are available in the Microsoft 365 admin center, while others are available in the Exchange admin center (EAC).

 Looking for information about all EOP features?
 See the Exchange Online Protection Service Description.

-Office 365 admin center reports
+Microsoft 365 admin center reports

-For more detailed information about these reports, see Use mail protection reports in Office 365 to view data about malware, spam and rule detections.
+For more detailed information about these reports, see Use mail protection reports in Office 365 to view data about malware, spam, and rule detections.

 Reporting using web services

 Not available to EOP standalone customers.
-You can use the REST/OData Tenant Reporting Web service to programmatically collect summary and detailed reports about messaging data, and you can display the data on a web page in a custom management Web portal.
-For more information, see Office 365 Reporting Web Services.
+You can use the REST/OData Tenant Reporting web service to programmatically collect summary and detailed reports about messaging data, and you can display the data on a web page in a custom web management portal.